MaffooClock/arduino-dbg/README.md

 Setup
 -----

-* Install the debugger and its dependencies with: `cd debugger/arduino_dbg/ && pip install .`
+* Install this debugger and its dependencies with: `pip install .`
 * If not already installed, install `binutils` through your OS package manager.
-* Build the Arduino library with `cd debugger/dbglib && make install`
+* Clone and build the [Arduino library](https://github.com/kimballa/PyArduinoDebug) with `make install`.
 * Follow instructions in `dbg.h` to include in your application.
 * Run `arduino-dbg` to launch the debug console.
 Use `-h` to see CLI options.
 * Set your Arduino platform: e.g.: `set arduino.platform = uno`